betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 Ideally, you would use a different wipe each time you clean a surface.
 That probably isn't practical.
 On the other hand, don't use a single wipe to clean everything in your office area either.
 If you can, its best to use gloves when cleaning.
 But, since most of us don't have easy access to a box of disposable gloves, just remember to wash your hands after you've finished cleaning your office surfaces.

 A really important piece of electronics to clean is your mobile phone.
 Why?
-Many people set their phones down on various surfaces, carry it into the bathroom and, of course hold it to their ear and face.
+Many people set their phones down on various surfaces, carry it into the bathroom and, of course frequently touch and hold it as well as bring it to their ear and face.
 Its that last part that is problematic.
 So, keep your phone, and the case/holder, clean.
 And, maybe don't set it down just anywhere.

+## When and how often to clean?

 It is best to clean your office area just before you sit down for the day to work.
 That single time per day is probably sufficient for most offices.
 However, if you